james-trayford/strauss/joss/paper.md

 ---
-title: 'strauss: Sonification Tools \& Resources for Analysis Using Sound Synthesis'
+title: 'strauss: Sonification Tools and Resources for Analysis Using Sound Synthesis'
 tags:
   - Python
   - sonification